-The WM8501 is a complete 2-channel stereo audio digital-to-analogue converter, including digital interpolation filter, multi-bit sigma delta with dither, and switched capacitor multi-bit stereo DAC and output smoothing filters.
+The WM8759 is a complete 2-channel stereo audio digital-to-analogue converter, including digital interpolation filter, multi-bit sigma delta with dither, and switched capacitor multi-bit stereo DAC and output smoothing filters.
 It is fully compatible and an ideal partner for a range of industry standard microprocessors, controllers and DSPs.
+A novel multi bit sigma-delta DAC design is used, utilising a 128x oversampling rate, to optimise signal to noise performance and offer increased clock jitter tolerance.
+(In 'high-rate' operation, the oversampling ratio is 64x for system clocks of 128fs or 192fs)

-Control of the internal functionality of the device is provided by hardware control pins (pin programmed).
+Control of the internal functionality of the device is provided by hardware control (pin programmed).

-Operation using master clocks of 256fs, 384fs, 512fs or 768fs is supported, selection between clock rates being automatically controlled.
+Operation using master clocks of 256fs, 384fs, 512fs or 768fs is provided, selection between clock rates being automatically controlled.
 Sample rates (fs) from less than 8kHz to 96kHz are allowed, provided the appropriate system clock is input.
 Support is also provided for up to 192kHz using a master clock of 128fs or 192fs.

-The audio data interface supports 16-bit right justified or 16-24-bit IS (Philips left justified, one bit delayed) interface formats.
+The audio data interface supports 16-bit right justified or 16-24-bit I2S (Philips left justified, one bit delayed) interface formats.
 A DSP interface is also supported, enhancing the interface options for the user.

-Split analog and digital 2.7-5.5V supply may be used, the output amplitude scaling with absolute analogue supply level.
-Low supply voltage operation and low current consumption combined with the low pin count small package make the WM8501 attractive for many consumer applications.
+Split analog and digital 2.7-5.5V supply may be used, the output amplitude scaling with absolute analog supply level.
+Low supply voltage operation and low current consumption combined with the low pin count small package make the WM8759 attractive for many consumer applications.
 A power down mode is provided, allowing power consumption to be minimised.